 The next thing I made was a pallet sign with a shining star.
 Here’s how I did it…

 For the pallet art I asked the nice folks at Lowes if they had any extra pallets in the back and they went back and grabbed me one.
 Sweet!
 I took it home and had my husband help me take the boards off (see more detailed instructions below).
 Then I sanded the pieces, cleaned them off and gave them a coat of dark cherry stain.
-After that I cut a star out with my CAMEO (you can still get in on sale with promo code NAPTIME).
-I used a roll contact paper (found at Lowes for $2) … it is much cheaper than vinyl!
+Then I cut a star out with my CAMEO.
+I used a roll contact paper as my stencil (found at Lowes for $2) … it is much cheaper than vinyl!
 It works great for things like this, where you wont actually be using the vinyl.

 Once the vinyl was cut, I took the center of the star out and used the outer layer as my stencil.
 I placed decoupage inside the star and then poured glitter on top.
-You could also find a stencil of a star at a craft store or hand draw it to get this same effect.
+You could also find a stencil of a star at a craft store or hand draw it to get this same effect for cheap!

 Here’s a closer look at how I tore the pallet apart.
 I’m not going to lie… it wasn’t as easy as it looks! :) I really wanted the rustic look though, so I was determined.
 I will say it is MUCH easier with a saw.
 All you do is saw along both sides and then you can remove the boards easier with a hammer.
 If you don’t have a saw you could remove them with a crow bar.
 After the boards were removed I sanded them down with my electric sander.
 Then I glued wooden craft sticks (similar to paint sticks) all across the back to hold the boards together.
 Make sure to use wood glue for this.
 I placed some paint cans on the sticks after and let it dry over night so that it would be extra sturdy.